Thryrallo/VRC-Avatar-Performance-Tools/README.md

 ## Installing with UPM (Unity Package Manager)

 ### Using OpenUPM
-to install the package using OpenUPM, follow the instructions in the top right of this page: https://openupm.com/packages/de.thryrallo.vrc.avatar-performance-tools/
+To install the package using OpenUPM, follow the instructions in the top right of this page: https://openupm.com/packages/de.thryrallo.vrc.avatar-performance-tools/

 If you already have OpenUPM installed, use this command in your project:
 ```sh